hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdAuth/Authorization.md

 ## Overview

 Authorization determines whether an authenticated identity is permitted to perform a specific action.
-It is evaluated *after* authentication — the identity is already resolved in the request context.
+It is evaluated *after* authentication — the identity should already resolved in the request context.

 ## Getting started